vanheeringen-lab/genomepy/README.md

 >chrY
 ```

 By default, sequences are soft-masked.
-Use `-m hard` for hard masking, or `-m unmaksed` for no masking.
+Use `-m hard` for hard masking, or `-m none` for no masking.

 The chromosome sizes are saved in file called `<genome_name>.fa.sizes`.